Urban planning: History

 There is evidence of urban planning and designed communities dating back to the Mesopotamian, Indus Valley, Minoan, and Egyptian civilizations in the third millennium BCE.
 Archaeologists studying the ruins of cities in these areas find paved streets that were laid out at right angles in a grid pattern.
 The idea of a planned out urban area evolved as different civilizations adopted it.
 Beginning in the 8th century BCE, Greek city states primarily used orthogonal (or grid-like) plans.
 Hippodamus of Miletus (498–408 BC), the ancient Greek architect and urban planner, is considered to be "the father of European urban planning", and the namesake of the "Hippodamian plan" (grid plan) of city layout.

-The ancient Romans, inspired by the Greeks, also used orthogonal plans for their cities.
+The ancient Romans also used orthogonal plans for their cities.
 City planning in the Roman world was developed for military defense and public convenience.
 The spread of the Roman Empire subsequently spread the ideas of urban planning.
 As the Roman Empire declined, these ideas slowly disappeared.
 However, many cities in Europe still held onto the planned Roman city center.
 Cities in Europe from the 9th to 14th centuries, often grew organically and sometimes chaotically.
 But in the following centuries with the coming of the Renaissance many new cities were enlarged with newly planned extensions.
 From the 15th century on, much more is recorded of urban design and the people that were involved.
 In this period, theoretical treatises on architecture and urban planning start to appear in which theoretical questions around planning the main lines, ensuring plans meet the needs of the given population and so forth are addressed and designs of towns and cities are described and depicted.
 During the Enlightenment period, several European rulers ambitiously attempted to redesign capital cities.
 During the Second French Empire, Baron Georges-Eugène Haussmann, under the direction of Napoleon III, redesigned the city of Paris into a more modern capital, with long, straight, wide boulevards.